MADE-Apps/MADE.NET/docs/index.md

 Take advantage of what is available for MADE.NET in your applications.
 </p>
 <p>
-You'll discover what packages are available from NuGet.org, plus how to use them.
+You'll discover what packages are available for you from NuGet.org, plus how you can use them.
 </p>
 <span class="button">